MiziClare/A-Visitor-App-for-Ness-Garden-for-iOS/README.md

 ## Module Specification
 * Year: 2023
-* Lectuer: Professor Jimmieson Phil
+* Lectuer: Mr Jimmieson Phil

 ## Module Results
 * Assignment: 96/100 (Thumbnail sizes need to be scaled a little to make them more aesthetically pleasing)